Trust Planning Opportunity and the 65 Day Rule

 How DHJJ Financial Advisors Can Help

 Trustees should consult their tax and estate planners to determine if this is the right strategy to use for their particular trust.
 Trustees should also work with the trust beneficiaries to understand how the trust distributions will affect their tax posture.
 This opportunity comes around at the beginning of each new year.
-If you are ready to see if this works for you, please contact DHJJ Financial Advisors at 630-420-1360.
+If you are ready to see if this works for you, please contact DHJJ Financial Advisors.